sinch/ios-proximity-tutorial/readme.md

 * Add an instant messaging option using Sinch
 * Make modifications to the user interface
 * Add some profile pictures to the user objects on Parse
+* Have messages automatically save themselves to Parse
+* Persist data on the iOS Device
+* Add facebook login using Parse
+* Configure push notifications so calls can be received at any time

-There’s heaps that you can add to this project and I encourage you to do so.
+There’s an endless list of things that you can add to this project and I encourage you to experiment with the project.

+Sinch is an excellent framework and with their wide range of excellend SDKs and APIs you can do anything with their products.
+If you've got any questions or would like to get in contact with me you can contact me on [twitter](www.twitter.com/brownzac1) or [Christian Jensen](www.twitter.com/cjsinch) who's Sinch's Developer Evangelist.
+We look foward to hearing from you!

+If you've got any ideas for upcoming tutorials we would love to hear them!